Bisexual erasure: Canada

+Europe

+Much of the existing research on bisexual erasure is centered around the United States, recent research has expanded in order to include international perspectives.
+One global perspective was written in Europe where Wurthmann and Ortega wrote an article, "Bisexual Erasure and Homophobia: Attitudinal Patterns under Consideration of Sexual Identity".
+Wurthmann and Ortega examined attitudes across European countries and stated that bisexual erasure is not limited to one region but reflects a wider cultural and political attitudes towards bisexuality (Wurthmann and Ortega 2024).

 Mental health and imposter syndrome

 Imposter syndrome

 As of 2021, bisexual individuals make up 56.8% of the LGBTQ+ community.
 Though bisexual people make up over 50 percent of the LGBTQ+ community, it is very common for these individuals to feel invisible or that they do not belong.
 This idea can take form in feeling that they are just "confused" or "have not figured it out yet", a form of imposter syndrome.
-The imposter syndrome can be defined as feeling like a fraud or not feeling a sense of belonging.
-There are a multitude of factors that contribute to these feelings, and though it can differ from person to person, research shows that the two most common reasons for these feelings are biphobia and bisexual erasure or invisibility.
+Imposter syndrome is defined as feeling like a fraud or not feeling a sense of belonging.
+There are a multitude of factors that contribute to these feelings for bisexual people.
+Though it can differ from person to person, research shows that the two most common reasons for these feelings are biphobia and bisexual erasure or invisibility.
 Biphobia is the backlash toward bisexual individuals from media and within the LGBTQ+ community, for example negative stereotypes of the bisexual individuals being hypersexual and unfaithful.
 Bisexual invisibility or erasure is the idea of ignoring, or removing the evidence of bisexuality.
 These biases combine with interpersonal and legal discrimination to create negative outcomes that are specific to the bisexual community.
 Commonly, this occurs through denying that bisexuality is a real sexual orientation, being LGBTQ+ inclusive but not offering bi-specific resources, mislabeling bisexual individuals as gay/lesbian, and more.
 Bisexual people face biases on many fronts: from the media, friends, family, service providers, employers, heterosexual people, but most commonly from people who identify with the LGBTQ+ community.
 One example of this is when a bisexual youth show higher incidents of risk and risky behavior due to the discrimination they face from family and friends.

 Within the bisexual community, it is found that bisexual women are more likely to and feel safer to come out as bisexual than men, 33% vs. 12%.
 Across the LGBTQ+ population, it is perceived that bisexual women and lesbians are more accepted by society than gay men, bisexual men or transgender people.
 Within the bisexual community, perceived acceptance is 33% for women, about 8% for men and 3% for those who are transgender and non-binary.
 Additionally, queer imposter syndrome can be largely influenced by the media and community.
 Research suggests that bisexual individuals have more mental health challenges than cisgender, heterosexual, lesbian, and gay individuals.